At what age should a child first visit the orthodontist?

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.

-Does early treatment benefit all children?
+Does Early or “Stage I” Treatment benefit all children?

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years when all the permanent teeth have erupted.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
 The doctors develop a plan for treatment based on each individual child’s needs.
 If the doctor decides the patient is not ready for treatment, they are placed on our orthodontic supervisory program.